phbradley/knotted_designs/README.md

 # Disclaimers

-First, it's important to realize that back in the dark ages of protein design (pre 2020) it took many, many thousands of CPU hours to generate good de novo design models with novel topologies.
+First, it's important to realize that back in the dark ages of protein design (pre-2020, pre-hallucination, pre-diffusion), and with the fragment-based sampling approaches employed here, it took hundreds to thousands of CPU hours to generate good populations of de novo design models with novel topologies.
-This is because, in general, the approaches for backbone topology sampling were brute force random sampling of (for the examples here) helix lengths and loop torsions.
+This is because, in general, the approaches for backbone topology sampling were brute force random sampling of (for example) helix lengths and loop torsions.
 So we relied on many independent simulations, each several minutes long, to inefficiently explore the very large space of structures and sequences.
 All the calculations described